CICCIOSGAMINO/easy-pid-file/README.md

 ### HOW it works
 When you use the requirement statement in the head of the file pass a valid path.
-The path give the location of your pid file, example :
+The path give the location of your pid file, example (if you usign an meteo app)  :

-    var pidfile = require('./easy-pid-file.js')('meteo.pid');
+    var pidfile = require('easy-pid-file.js')('meteo.pid');

 this path put the meteo.pid file in the project folder.
+Easy to use just a thin line of code !!

 If you want to put file.pid in system folders like '/run/..' '/var/..' and so on, be sure that your Node.js process granted the right privilege (otherwise you give back a false and the building of file.pid fails).